SoftwareBrothers/adminjs/README.md

 # Admin Bro

-Admin Framework for Node.js apps.
+An automatic admin interface which can be plugged into your application.
+You, as a developer, provide database models (like posts, comments, stores, products or whatever else your application uses), and AdminBro generates UI which allows you (or other trusted users) to manage content.

 Inspired by:
 * [django admin](https://docs.djangoproject.com),
 * [rails admin](https://github.com/sferik/rails_admin) and
 * [active admin](https://activeadmin.info/).

-Check out example app here:
+Check out the example application with mongo and postgres models here:

 login: `test@example.com`
 password: `password`